Quinn Ewers: Early life

 Going into his senior year, Ewers was considered by multiple outlets to be the top overall recruit in the 2022 recruiting class.
-Ewers initially committed to the University of Texas in August 2020, where he would have been the first quarterback since fellow former campus recruit Vince Young to receive a perfect 1.000 247Sports composite rating.
+Ewers initially committed to the Texas Longhorns in August 2020, where he would have been the first quarterback since Vince Young to receive a perfect 1.000 247Sports composite rating.
 Ewers would later decommit from the Longhorns in October, before committing to play for the Ohio State Buckeyes in November 2020.

 College career

-Ohio State
+Ohio State (2021)

 Ewers officially enrolled at Ohio State in August 2021 and joined the team for preseason training camp.
-Ewers made his debut on November 20, 2021 against the Michigan State Spartans, taking two snaps at the end of the game in the Buckeyes' win over the Spartans.
+Ewers made his debut on November 20, 2021 against the Michigan State Spartans, taking two snaps at the end of the game in the Buckeyes' win.

-Texas
+Texas (2022–2024)

-On December 12, 2021, Ewers announced that he would be transferring to the University of Texas.
+In December 2021, Ewers announced that he was transferring to the University of Texas to play for the Longhorns.
 He was named the Longhorns' starting quarterback entering the 2022 season.

-Statistics
+During the 2023 Big 12 Championship Football Game, Ewers set the record for most passing yards in a single conference championship game for the Big 12 Conference, and was named MVP for the conference title.
+On January 15, 2025, Ewers announced that he was going to commit to the 2025 NFL draft.

+College statistics

+Professional career

+Ewers was selected by the Miami Dolphins with the 231st pick in the 7th round of the 2025 NFL draft.
+He signed his four-year rookie contract worth $4.33 million.

+Ewers began the season as the Dolphins’ 3rd-string, inactive emergency quarterback behind Tua Tagovailoa and Zach Wilson.
+Prior to Week 7, Ewers was promoted as the Dolphins' backup quarterback, marking his first time on the active game-day roster.
+That same week, midway through the fourth quarter, Ewers made his NFL debut after Tagovailoa was benched in the Dolphins 31–6 loss to the Cleveland Browns.
+Ewers completed five-of-eight passing attempts for 53 yards and was sacked twice in his debut.